thm2/Machine-Learning-Techniques/readme.md

 conducted which will analyze the dataset with respect to the nature of the variables included, what variables should be kept, trends between variables (e.g. the costs of college tuition by geographic area, or estimated salary trends) etc. For the second part, inference will be conducted initially, and inference conclusions will be presented.
-Then, prediction models will be made for that response variable and the best will be selected.
+Then, prediction models will be made for that response variable and the best will be selected